LucaMalavolta/PyORBIT/docs/multidimensional_gps/quasiperiodic_md_gp.md

 \gamma ^{(G,G)}_{i,j} = \exp{ \left \{-\frac{\sin^2{[\pi(t_i - t_j)/\theta]}}{2 w ^2} - \left (\frac{t_i-t_j}{\lambda} \right )^2 \right \} }
 ```

-where $\theta$ is equivalent to the rotation period of the star, $w$ is the coherence scale, and $\lambda$ is usually associated to the decay time scale fo the active regions
+where $\theta$ is equivalent to the rotation period of the star, $w$ is the coherence scale, and $\lambda$ is usually associated with the decay time scale of the active regions

 ```{important}
 It is common to have a factor 2 in the denominator of the aperiodic variation (i.e., $2 \lambda$ rather than $\lambda$) in {eq}`quasiperiodic_grunblatt`.
 In such a case, it is sufficient to multiply the value of $\lambda$ of `PyORBIT` by a factor $\sqrt(2)$ - keep it in mind when assigning priors!